A personal journey

 We have declared a war on our own past.

 In 2008 I traveled to the US to cover the Democratic and Republican national conventions ahead of the American presidential elections.
 I love driving, so I decided not to fly from St. Paul to Denver but to rent a car instead.
 I decided to pass through every national site I could find on the way, from Mt.
-Rushmore to Clear Lake, Iowa, the place where the music died.
+Rushmore to Clear Lake, Iowa, the place where music died.

 Among the places I planned on seeing was Wounded Knee, in the Lakota Pine Ridge Indian Reservation in South Dakota.
 The Wounded Knee Massacre marked the end of the Native American resistance to the colonization of their land.
 I remembered reading about it somewhere, and when I saw on the map that the site has been designated a National Historic Landmark, I figured it must be worth a visit.